 Match any string consisting of zero or more characters.
 The characters can be any characters apart from slashes (/).
-However, the asterisk does not match a string if the string contains a dot (.) as its first character, match file names that have a dot as their first character.
+However, the asterisk does not match a string if the string contains a dot (.) as its first character, or if the string contains a dot immediately after a slash.
+This means that the asterisk cannot be used to match file names that have a dot as their first character.

-If the previous character is a slash (/), or if an asterisk (\) is used to denote a match at the beginning of a string, it does match a dot (.).
+If the previous character is a slash (/), or if an asterisk () is used to denote a match at the beginning of a string, it does match a dot (.).